 After the French revolution, Abraham-Louis Breguet was the chief watchmaker of the French empire.
 At that time, the focus of his life was on accurate timing.
 The watch embodies that philosophy, having founded the Breguet brand some 235 years ago.

 Breguet 7137 is part of the Classique collection, which incorporates multiple engine rotation iterations throughout the dial.
 Engine turning is the painstaking art of creating patterns on metal, leading to advanced decorative finishes in Breguet, which is a completely hand-crafted affair.

-When it comes to precision and design, we find a silicon balance spring, open barrel and offset rotor.
-The movement, automatic calibre 502.3, is manually decorated.
-The movement itself is very thin, and the dial contains a moonphase, an age indicator, a power reserve indicator, and a date indicator.
+When it comes to precision and design, we find a silicon balance spring, open barrel, and offset rotor.
+The movement, automatic caliber 502.3, is manually decorated.
+The movement itself is very thin, and the dial contains a moon phase, an age indicator, a power reserve indicator, and a date indicator.